Home » Course » Desserts

 Love pies?
 Don’t forge to also check out my Oreo Cream Pie, Best Easy Pumpkin Pie and Mini Chocolate Chess Pie recipes!

-Apple Crumble Pie Recipe
+Apple Crumble Pie – A Dutch Apple Pie

 Apple Pie is such a traditional American dessert, enjoyed by millions especially during this Thanksgiving and Christmas season.

 Today we take the traditional pie and instead of covering the top with the same crust pastry, we are generously sprinkling it with crumble topping instead.
+Some people can this streusel topping type of apple pie Dutch Apple Pie.

 I thought Apple Pie was amazing, but let me tell you, Apple Crumble Pie takes amazing to the next level.